 Increasingly, Environmental, Social and Governance ("ESG") criteria are playing a key role in determining whether investment in a particular business entity is desirable in terms of its ethical impact and sustainable practices.
 In addition to financial returns, investments should also aim to create social or environmental outcomes that are positive and measurable.
-Socially responsible investment ("SRI") entails looking at areas such as the business entity's carbon footprint, board diversity and community development initiatives, which are the focus of the United Nations Sustainable Development Goals.4
+Socially responsible investment ("SRI") entails looking at areas such as the business entity's carbon footprint, board diversity and community development initiatives, which are the focus of the United Nations Sustainable Development Goals4.

 The competency of a business entity in managing ESG issues could affect both its image and performance in the long term.
 This might also have a substantial impact on the value of its shares.
-Moreover, investing in entities with a poor ESG track record might not be in alignment with the objectives and mission of the NGO, and could weigh negatively on its reputation.
+Moreover, investing in entities with a poor ESG track record might not be in alignment with the objectives and mission of the NGO.